Is my retirement income taxed?

 Why do I need a pension?

 You need your own pension because the state pension isn’t that generous.
-The full single contributory state pension is less than €12,000 a year.
+The full single contributory state pension is just over €12,000 a year.
 Compare this to your salary now and the income you hope to live on when you retire.
 This is why you need your own pension.

 What is a personal pension policy?